y15a/principles/en/twelve_virtues.md

 - **Fitness:** Exercise with discipline.
 Rest with equal discipline.
 - **Cleanliness:** Keep your body, clothes, and surroundings clean.
 - **Temperance:** Eat to sustain, not to dullness.
-Drink with moderation, not to excess.
+Do not drink alcohol.